 In the Days When Reading Instruction Was Not a Problem: Nellie Dale and the Dale Readers.

 The 2006 Rose review recommended that the NLS ‘Searchlight’ multi-cue word-guessing strategies should be dropped and that all children in England should be taught to read using ”a vigorous programme of phonics work…securely embedded within a broad and rich language curriculum.”
-Ruth Kelly, Education Secretary (Labour) at the time, agreed and said, ”I accept all your recommendations and will ensure that they are implemented.”
+Ruth Kelly, Education Secretary (Labour) at the time, agreed and said to Jim Rose, ”I accept all your recommendations and will ensure that they are implemented.”

 What Do England’s High-Quality Phonics Programmes Have In Common?

-High-quality phonics programmes teach the majority of the 176 common (high frequency in print) spellings of the English alphabet code systematically and explicitly, in discrete lessons.
-Expertly teaching this percentage of the complete code should enable every mainstream primary pupil to ‘crack it’ for reading and spelling, leaving none behind.
+High-quality phonics programmes teach the most common (high frequency in print) spellings2 of the English alphabet code systematically and explicitly over the course of the first three years of primary education.
+Expertly teaching this percentage of the complete code should enable every mainstream primary pupil to master it for reading and spelling, leaving none behind.
 This should wipe out the considerable tail of underachievement which has persisted in England for decades.
-As Sir Jim Rose said in his review, ”It cannot be left to chance, or for children to ferret out, on their own, how the alphabetic code works.”
+As Jim Rose said in his review, ”It cannot be left to chance, or for children to ferret out, on their own, how the alphabetic code works.”
 (Rose.
-2006. p19)
+2006 p.19)

 ”Phonics is systematic when all the important grapheme-phoneme correspondences are taught and introduced in a clearly defined sequence.”